 Cost is a big factor.

 You could cut your college costs in half (or more) by starting at a community college.
-Tuition at community colleges is usually at least half the cost of tuition at four-year schools.
+Tuition at community colleges is usually half the cost of tuition at four-year schools.
 With financial aid and scholarships, you may be able to finish the first two years of your degree for next to nothing.

 You want more interaction with faculty and staff.

 At a university, you are likely to be in classes with 500 other students—good luck hoping your instructor will recognize you outside of class, much less remember your name or have time to mentor you.
-In contrast, community college class sizes are usually much smaller, and instructors are generally more accessible than at a university.
+In contrast, community college class sizes are much smaller, and instructors are more accessible than at a university.

 The thought of a large school makes you nervous/You want an easy transition.